luciano-fiandesio/beanborg/README.md

 This rule is used to assign an Account to a transaction based on the value of the `counterparty` index of the CSV file.
 This rule requires a look-up file named `account.rules` located in the directory defined by the `rules.rules_folder` option of the config file.

-Example: we want to add this transaction to the ledger and we want to assing the Account `Expenses:Grocery` to the transaction.
+For example: we want to add this transaction to the ledger and we want to assign the Account `Expenses:Grocery` to the transaction.

 ```
 04.11.2020;04.11.2020;Direct Debit;"Fresh Food Inc.";-21,30;EUR;0000001;UK0000001444555